-Founded in 1905, by Chicago Lawyer Paul Harris and three business acquaintances, Rotary International is a worldwide organization of more than 1.2 million members, in more than 29 400 clubs in 160 nations.
+Founded in 1905, by Chicago lawyer Paul Harris and three business acquaintances, Rotary International is a worldwide organization of more than 1.2 million members, in more than 29 400 clubs in 160 countries.

 The objective of the Rotary Club is to encourage and foster the ideal of service as a basis of worthy enterprise and, in particular, to encourage and foster:

-- the development of acquaintances as an opportunity for service; - high ethical standards of business and profession; - the recognition of the worthiness of all useful occupations; - the dignifying by each Rotarian of their occupation as an opportunity to serve society; - the application of the ideal of service by every Rotarian to their personal business and community life; and - the advancement of international understanding, goodwill and peace, through a world fellowship of business and professional persons united in the ideal of service.
+- 1. the development of acquaintances as an opportunity for service; - 2. high ethical standards of business and profession, the recognition of the worthiness of all useful occupations, and the dignifying by each Rotarian of their occupation as an opportunity to serve society; - 3. the application of the ideal of service by every Rotarian to their personal business and community life; and - 4. the advancement of international understanding, goodwill and peace, through a world fellowship of business and professional persons united in the ideal of service.

-A good example of Rotary's work is their partnership with the World Health Organization and the United Nations to immunize all the children of the world against Poliomyelitis - the wild polio virus.
+A good example of Rotary's work is their partnership with the World Health Organization and the United Nations to immunize all the children of the world against Poliomyelitis - the Wild Polio Virus (WPV).
 To date, a million volunteers mobilized by Rotary have immunized a billion children throughout the developing world.
-The goal of the Polio Plus campaign was to certify the eradication of Polio by the year 2005 - Rotary's 100th anniversary.
-In 2005, Rotarians and partners celebrated the tremendous progress made towards polio eradication.
+The goal of the Polio Plus campaign was to certify the eradication of WPV by the year 2005 - Rotary's 100th anniversary.
+In 2005, Rotarians and partners celebrated the tremendous progress made towards WPV eradication.